-I am an experienced integrative counsellor, offering empathetic and confidential counselling to individual clients in Stoke Newington (N16) and Kentish Town (NW5) and surrounding areas.
+I am an experienced integrative counsellor, offering empathetic and confidential counselling to individual clients in Islington N1 and Stoke Newington N16, and surrounding areas.

 I work with people who are experiencing problems in their lives.
 This may include depression, stress or anxiety, loneliness, relationship and family difficulties, low self-esteem, bereavement, illness and disability, anger, issues around sexuality and identity, problems related to work, or a more general sense of malaise or discontent.

 Therapy can be focussed and shorter term, or address long-standing issues over a longer time-frame.
 I believe that it can help to talk things through with a trained person, and to have a safe space to explore what may be happening in your life.
 Sometimes we will look at past events to help us to understand the present.
 The work is collaborative and arises out of an equal relationship between therapist and client: I do not use a couch, make diagnoses, judge you or advise you how to do things.
 Counselling can help you to understand your life and relationships, and draw upon your own resources to find a way through.

 For further information about me, and how counselling may help you, please visit my personal website www.michellestrange.co.uk

 Training, qualifications & experience